calcite/ResetBuddy/README.md

 python RB_utility.py <operation><pin><state>[time]	parameter time is not obligatory

 supported operations:
-- set = s		– sets or clears pin (puts the pin into state 0 or 1)
+- set = s		â€“ sets or clears pin (puts the pin into state 0 or 1)
-- get = g	– reads state of pin
+- get = g	â€“ reads state of pin
-- reset = r	– sets pin for time (in seconds), then clears it
+- reset = r	â€“ sets pin for time (in seconds), then clears it
-- rev_reset = rev – opposite of reset
+- rev_reset = rev â€“ opposite of reset
 - clearall = c	- clears all pins
 - test = t	- visual test
 - crazy! 		- even better test